annalhq/sapien/README.md

 ## ⚡ <a name="introduction">Introduction</a>

-Sapien is a nano-gpt based chatbot.
+Sapien, custom intent based chatbot.
+The base model is fine-tuned LORA LLAMA-3.1-70B.
+It is trained on the Alpaca-7B dataset

 ## 🚀 <a name="getting-started">Getting Started</a>